 All of the students who were asking were great students to have in class or they wouldn’t have chosen me to write their letter.
-After about letter number 8, it can be a challenge to be creative with the content.
-Those who got the better letter were the students of whom I knew more than simply they did their work, got good grades and participated in class.
-I got to know their passions, their extra-curricullars, their dreams.
+After letter number 8, it can be a challenge to be creative with the content.
+Those who got the better letter were the students of whom I knew more than simply they did their work, got good grades, and participated in class.
+I got to know their passions, their extra-curriculars, their dreams.
 I wove these into my letter to further make the argument of, “You want Shelby at College XYZ!”

 Keep in mind, colleges want to hear from someone who can speak to who you are now.
-Hopefully that is someone different than you were as a 14 year old freshman.
+Hopefully, that is someone different than you were as a 14-year-old freshman.
 So even if your freshman English teacher is your all-time favorite teacher, if you haven’t spent much time with that person lately, she isn’t your best choice for a letter.

-Help Your Writer Out
+Help Out Your Writer

 Don’t put the teacher behind the 8 ball.
 Your recommender is taking time away from work, family, and leisure to write this letter for you.
-Most students will request letters in the senior year, however I prefer at making the request in the spring of the junior year.
-While your teacher won’t be able to submit his or her letter until the fall, letting him or her know in the spring allows them to use some of their summer downtime to tackle the letter, if they wish.
+Most students will request letters in the senior year, however, I prefer at making the request in the spring of the junior year.
+While your teacher won’t be able to submit his or her letter until the fall, letting him or her know in the spring allows them to use some of their summer downtime to tackle the letter if they wish.

 Finally, formally thank your recommender for taking time out to assist you.
 Everyone likes to be appreciated!
-Plus, you never know when you might need another letter or a favor in the future.
+Plus, you never know when you might need another letter or favor in the future.

 A Note to Underclassmen

-Start early building positive relationships with teachers, coaches and other adults.
+Start early building positive relationships with teachers, coaches, and other adults.
 They have a lot more to offer than just a recommendation letter in your senior year.
 Listen to their wise advice.
 And finally, get started on formatting that resume now.